circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 - Title: Bedrijfsprofiel
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Bedrijven groups)
-- Show profile fields: Show specific profile fields
-- Profile fields to show: Website, Branche informatie, Diensten/producten
+- Add fields: Website, Branche informatie, Diensten/producten, Bedrijfslogo
-- Show wizard fields: Bedrijfslogo

 14. Type: Form fields *
 - Name: Ending